torontocolin/inf2303/evaluation.markdown

   (Subsitute the correct date of the class, e.g., “INF2303 memo for July 10 class.”)
 Students responsible for chairing each class will be tasked with reading and summarizing submitted memos in writing.

+### Open Source Substitution assignment - 15%

+Students are tasked with finding an open source equivalent to a piece of proprietary software which they already use,   and testing it.
+This must be an equivalent solution to a piece of software students  <span class="important">already</span> use (for example comparing LibreOffice to Microsoft Office).

+The deliverable for this assignment is an 8-10 page summary of the student's experiences using the open source equivalent.
+This includes an evaluation of the software itself, as well as the experience of finding and installing the software, a comparison to the proprietary equivalent, and any other relevant information.

 ### Term Paper and Presentation - 50%